In today’s post, I’m going to be talking to you a little bit about client reviews, how to ask for them and how to manage them.

 If you’re a landscaper, an example of this could be:

-“Hey Mary, we really enjoyed working on your lawn revitalization project!
+“Hey Paul, we really enjoyed working on your lawn revitalization project!
 Would you mind leaving us an honest review or telling us what it was like working with us?
 Were the cedar trees the size you hope they would be?
 Did the grass look greener after we weeded and aerated?
 Did our project manager pop by to explain everything that was on the invoice and show you the work that was done?
 How did your lawn look before and after?”

 Ask them specific questions around what you think other potential customers would be interested in reading in order to help make the decision to do business with you.